 Understanding treatment choices, values and wishes.

-Legal documents known as advance directives help ensure that one’s end-of-life choices will be honored.
+Legal documents known as advance care directives allow your medical wishes to be known and enable you to designate a decision maker if you become unable to speak for yourself.
+They help ensure that your choices will be honored.
 The following list includes legal documents relevant to end-of-life decision-making and care.
 Some of these documents require legal counsel.

 - Medical Durable Power of Attorney (MDPOA)